elasticio/api-docs/source/includes/_auth-clients.md

 ```

 This resource allows you to update the Auth-client.
 If the Auth-client with type ``oauth2`` then you can update only
-name and linked components, otherwise if the type is ``other`` than you can put in credentials any data that you want
+name and linked components, otherwise if the type is ``other``, then you can put in credentials any data that you want
 and add components which can use this Auth-client.

 ### HTTP Request